• Facebook

 • Protein: Add some cooked chicken, shrimp, beef or tofu.

-• Nuts: Stir in some sliced almonds or cashews.
+• Nuts: Stir in some sliced almonds or cashews for added protein and crunch.

-• Vegetables: Try different types of vegetables such as bean sprouts, zucchini, asparagus, snap peas or celery.
+• Vegetables: Try different types of vegetables such as bean sprouts, zucchini, asparagus, sugar snap peas, green beans, or celery.

 • Spicy: Kick up the heat with some sriracha or crushed red pepper flakes.